yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

     (_, y) -> y
 ```

-Let us write accessor functions to access the numerator and denominator of a
+Let us also write accessor functions to access the numerator and denominator of a
 fraction.

 ``` haskell